auriq/essentia_docs/source/usecases/calculate-sum-and-maximum.rst

 **Line 10**

-* Create a new rule to take any files with 'onlinecasino' in their name and put them in the casino category.
+* Create a new rule to take any files in your home directory with 'onlinecasino' in their name and put them in the casino category.
+Also tell Essentia not to look for a date in the filenames.

 **Line 14**